-The combined set of assumptions made by the actuary, regarding the future, to calculate the value of the funding target.
-The main assumptions will relate to the discount rate, salary growth, pension increases and longevity.
-More prudent assumptions will give a higher target value, whereas more optimistic assumptions will give a lower value.
+The combined set of assumptions made by the actuary, regarding the future, to calculate the value of the funding target at the end of the employer's time horizon.
+The main assumptions will relate to the level of future investment return, salary growth, pension increases and longevity.
+More prudent assumptions will give a higher funding target, whereas more optimistic assumptions will give a lower funding target.

+Administering Authority

-Administering Authority The council with statutory responsibility for running the Fund, in effect the Fund's "trustees".
+The council with statutory responsibility for running the Fund, in effect the Fund's "trustees".